dackey-wav/SmartLibrary/.github/instructions/copilot-instuctions.md.instructions.md

 4. Only after that: refactoring, optimization, abstractions

 Rules you must follow:
+- Do NOT write ready-made code unless explicitly requested.
 - Do NOT suggest premature optimizations.
 - Do NOT propose architectural changes unless current code is clearly broken or blocks progress.
 - Do NOT introduce design patterns “for future scalability”.